optimagic-dev/optimagic/docs/source/contributing/how-to.rst

    and the ``environment.yml``.
 Implement the fix.

 3. We validate contributions in three ways.
-First, we have a test suite to check the implementation of respy.
+First, we have a test suite to check the implementation of estimagic.
 Second, we correct for stylistic errors in code and documentation using linters.
 Third, we test whether the documentation builds successfully.